lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ## Termination of a service

-Services are killed on a worker's exit with Haskell asynchronous exception *ThreadKilled*.
+Services are killed on a worker's exit with asynchronous exception *WorkerProcessIsExiting*.
 Then the worker waits *synchronously* until all of its services' threads exit, and calls *hs_exit()*.
 This scenario has two important implications.

-1. The Haskell service handler may catch *ThreadKilled* on exit and make persistency actions such as writing files if they are needed.
+1. The Haskell service handler may catch *WorkerProcessIsExiting* on exit and make persistency actions such as writing files if they are needed.
 2. *Unsafe* *blocking* FFI calls must be avoided in service handlers as they may hang the Nginx worker, and it won't exit.
 Using *interruptible* FFI fixes this problem.